TapiwaDivine/DjangoProject/README.md

 ## Testing
 * Automated testing with Django TestCase
+    - Testing for views with login required decorator always failed so they have been removed from the test  available im the project

 * All code were validated through:
     - [W3C Mark-up Validation Service](https://validator.w3.org/)
     - [W3C CSS Validation Service](http://www.css-validator.org/)